ironphp/app/README.md

 ## About IronPHP

-The IronPHP Framework 1.0 skeleton application which uses Front Controller, and MVC.
+The IronPHP Framework 1.0 skeleton to create application which uses Front Controller, and MVC.

+The Framework source code can be found here: [ironphp/ironphp](https://github.com/ironphp/ironphp).

 > **Note:** No stable release yet - [IronPHP Framework alpha1](https://github.com/ironphp/ironphp/releases/tag/1.0.0-alpha1) version has been released.